Tabarka–Aïn Draham International Airport

-Tabarka–Aïn Draham International Airport (Aéroport international de Tabarka–Aïn Draham, مطار طبرقة-عين دراهم الدولي) (IATA: TBJ, ICAO: DTKA), formerly Tabarka–7 November International Airport, is an airport serving Tabarka in Tunisia.
+Tabarka–Aïn Draham International Airport (Aéroport international de Tabarka–Aïn Draham, مطار طبرقة-عين دراهم الدولي) (IATA: TBJ, ICAO: DTKA), formerly Tabarka–7 November International Airport, is a public sector airport serving Tabarka in Tunisia.

 History

 Tabarka Airport was built in 1992 to serve the northwest region of Tunisia.
 Its original name emanated from the November 7, 1987 coup d'etat that ousted Habib Bourguiba, the first President of Tunisia, which was orchestrated by then-Prime Minister Zine el Abidine Ben Ali, who replaced Bourguiba; however, the airport was renamed following the 2011 Revolution that ousted and exiled Ben Ali.

 The airport facilitates tourism in the region.
 However, due to a decline in tourism after the Revolution, the airport experienced a drop in traffic.
 In 2010, 63,000 passengers transited through Tabarka Airport; in 2011, it received less than 18,000 passengers.
 On 15 November 2013, rumours of the closure of the airport led to protests by its employees.

 Tabarka Airport is currently served by Tunisair Express flights to Tunis.
 During the Hajj season, Tunisair operates charter flights to Medina.